-To be considered for a paper-based review, you must prove that your child has 1 of the following:
+To be considered for a paper-based assessment, you must give evidence that your child has 1 of the following:

 a high level of impairment and cannot perform most or all of the activities in the PIP claim form safely, reliably and repeatedly